StatMixedML/XGBoostLSS/README.md

 ```

 As **XGBoostLSS** allows to model the entire conditional distribution, we can draw random samples from the predicted distribution, which allows us to create prediction intervals and quantiles of interest.
-The below image shows the fitted values of **XGBoostLSS** for the 5% and 95% quantile in blue.
+The below image shows the predictions of **XGBoostLSS** for the 5% and 95% quantile in blue.

 ![Optional Text](../master/plots/xgboostlss_sim.png)